dorybphp/LoLPerformanceScore/README.md

 ## Demo
-Running the demo notebook is the easiest way to reproduce the results.
+Running the demo notebook is the easiest way to reproduce the results (highly suggested).

 ### Option 1 - Full Project Pipeline
 Download the dataset files to the same directory as the notebook and run the entire notebook.